Been a while since I have written a blog

 - Fraud: We uncovered 18 variables and an R2 of .59.

-As we worked through historic data here are some insights we were found based on our clients’ historic data
+As we worked through historical data, we found some insights based on our clients’ historic data.

 - Candidates who have “Honesty” in their behavioural characteristics (within their profile) have 1.6x higher tenure within the company than people who don’t